glotzerlab/parsnip/_joss/paper.md

 simulation ecosystem [@Freud2020].

-`parsnip`'s primary functionality lies in its ability to accurately reconstruct unit cells from only a few decimal places of recorded experimental data.
-Through a combination of rational and floating-point arithmetic, we achieve class-leading accuracy in reconstructing large and complex structures. **parsnip's** detailed processing of structural data yields better alignment with reported space group and point group symmetries than existing tools, providing an ideal foundation for studies centered on material design.
+`parsnip`'s primary functionality lies in its ability to accurately reconstruct unit cells from experimental data recorded with limited precision, often with only a few decimal places.
+Through a combination of rational and floating-point arithmetic, we achieve class-leading accuracy when reconstructing large and complex structures.
+**parsnip's** detailed processing of structural data yields better alignment with reported space group and point group symmetries than existing tools, providing an ideal foundation for studies centered on material design.

 `parsnip` supports a dictionary-like lookup format for both scalar and tabular data, both of which can be expanded with Unix-style wildcards to simplify complex queries.